All About TRT (Testosterone Replacement Therapy)

 - Injections, done weekly

 The last form of testosterone replacement is not the preferred method because it does not allow the body to have the normal diurnal testosterone variation of healthy men as indicated in the above chart.
-The only reason it is used at all for TRT is because its so much cheaper than the patches, topical gels, and implants.
+The reason it is used for TRT is because its so much cheaper than the patches, topical gels, and implants.
 In some countries, it is the only method covered by the healthcare system.
+Even some people with insurance choose to do the cheap injectable to avoid constant battles with the insurance company.

 The last form of testosterone replacement (injections) is the most prone to abuse because its the only method that can raise the testosterone to the sky high levels required for elite athletes trying to win.
 With the other methods unless you cover your body with patches or swim in the topical gels, you are not going to reach these levels.